Hi, I am Mofei!

 Cover Image

-For a long time, I used "One must have a body and a soul on the road" as various signatures of mine, initially just because it seemed quite high-end.
+For a long time, I used "one must have both a body and a soul on the road" as a signature.
+At first it sounded deep.
+Later it was mostly just something I kept using.

-Year after year, I have been to many places: jumping on the sand dunes in Dunhuang with colleagues, stepping into the fairyland of Jiuzhaigou with my mother, leaving footprints on Phuket Island holding hands with a girl.
-I also experienced countless firsts: the first time my sweaty hands tightly gripped the airplane seatbelt, the first time chasing camels in the desert, the first time spitting out sea water and yelling, "Wow, it’s so salty!"
+Over the years, I have been to quite a few places: jumping on sand dunes in Dunhuang with colleagues, walking into the fairy-tale scenery of Jiuzhaigou with my mother, leaving footprints on Phuket while holding hands with a girl.
+I also collected a lot of firsts along the way: the first time my sweaty hands clung to an airplane seatbelt, the first time I chased camels in the desert, the first time I spat out seawater and yelled, "Wow, it's so salty!"

 1. Departure